taylor124/budget-tracker/README.md

   <h1>budget-tracker <h1>

   ## <h2>Description</h2>
-  Allows Users to crwate and track a budget whether they are online or offline.
+  Allows Users to create and track a budget whether they are online or offline.

   ## Table of Contents
   - [Description](#description)